CMC 2020 Online

 Thursday 2 July 2020

-A must for anyone looking for international sales, partnerships or project funding, the International Exchange takes place for the whole day 8am-8pm BST on Thursday 2 July.
+A must for anyone looking for international sales, partnerships or project funding, the International Exchange took place for the whole day 8am-8pm BST on Thursday 2 July.

 The International Exchange plays host to a wide range of broadcasters, co-producers, funders and investors from across the world keen to meet sellers of content and services.
 Read more here…